chris-derman03/Frequency-Sort/README.md

 ## Frequency Sort
 This algorithm (which currently I have only implemented for integers) produces a sorted output by counting the frequencies of each element in an unsorted list.
-1) It begins by taking the range of the data (max - min) and constructing a Python dictionary with keys from min to max.
+1) It begins by taking the range of the data (max - min) and constructing a Python list with an element for each number in the range.
 All values are initially 0.
-2) It then iterates through the input, and for each element it sees, it increments the value corresponding to that key.
+2) It then iterates through the input, and for each value it sees, it increments the list in step 1 corresponding to that value.
-3) Once this is over, it "decompresses" that dictionary into an output list.\
+3) Once this is over, it "decompresses" that list into a sorted output list.\
 \
 Steps 1 and 3 are O(r), where r is the range of the data.
 Step 2 is O(n).
 These happen independently, so the overall runtime is O(r + n).
 If the range is miniscule, then we can say that this algorithm sorts in linear time.
 The same cannot be said if n is miniscule.
 Say our input is [1,3,2,k], where k is a massive number.
-Sorting this tiny almost-sorted array would require creating and iterating about a dictionary with k keys.\
+Sorting this tiny almost-sorted array would require creating and iterating about a list with k elements.\
 Therefore we note that space complexity can be problematic if our input has a large range.